 “ALL of them?”

-“Well we’ve not had enough time to count ALL of them sir, but… yes, it looks that way.”
+“We haven’t had enough time to count ALL of them, but, uh… yes, it looks that way.”

 “Well, what does it mean?”

 Major Bartlett’s expression contorted into the open anguish of somebody completely at a loss.
 “Every single star in the sky suddenly becoming eight percent less luminous?
-The only scenario I can think of that would explain that one scares the shit out of me, sir.”
+The only scenario I can think of that would explain that one scares the shit out of me.”

 General Tremblay folded his arms.
 “Well?
-Don’t beat around the bush, brief me.”
+Don’t beat around the bush, what is it?”

-Bartlett straightened slightly.
-The general was an easy-going and relaxed man who ran an easy-going and relaxed unit: The rebuke had been mild but it carried a lot of weight, coming from him.
+Bartlett cleared his throat.
+Somehow he almost couldn’t bring himself to believe what he was about to say.
 “Well, the only scenario I can think of which would explain a uniform decrease in luminosity from our perspective of every star in the sky would be if we had become encased in an almost transparent shell of some kind.” he explained.

 “The whole planet sir.
 Maybe the whole system.
 It depends on whether the outer planets have undergone a similar drop.”